How can a cookie jar teach you life lessons? I will get to that shortly!

 You know, I am quite passionate when it comes to writing about health-related topics (among other things).
-I really enjoy writing for my health blog at Your Medical Guide and naturally, always on the lookout for good info I can share there.
+I really enjoy writing for my health blog and naturally, always on the lookout for good info I can share there.

 Now one thing that many people don’t realize they do – probably because it is involuntary, is they tend to eat when they are bored or need comfort or have nothing else to do.
 Stress can make you reach for food, too, as I’ve realized.